advanicvg/muscleSeg/README.md

 * tqdm

 ## Data Arrangement
 The format of input data are DICOM and its annotations(masks) are saved as .npy files.
-The training dataset and validation dataset are storeged in forlde ./train and ./valid respectively.
+The training dataset and validation dataset are stored in forlde ./train and ./valid respectively.

 ## How to run the code
 Simply excute the command line script: